matiasvaldez1/Prismfly---Front-End-Developer-Coding-Challenge/README.md

 - **Technologies**: We are giving you the tools and frameworks to build the component.
 For the carousel, you will use `Slick`.
 Slick is already included in the `HTML` file, so there is no need to add any additional dependencies.

 - **Code Quality**: Write clean, human-readable, and easily maintainable code.
-Follow best practices for HTML, SASS, and JavaScript.
+Follow best practices for HTML, CSS, and JavaScript.
 Use appropriate naming conventions and comments where necessary.
 <br>
 <br>
 <hr style="height: 1px">